hrugved06/ML-DL-Projects/Face detection using OpenCV/README.md

 # Hello People 👋🏻

 ### This is the model where you will find the code to detect human faces.
+P.S :- Changes are in progress.
+Stay Tuned ✌🏻
 </br>

 </br>